 '''

-(defun node-children (node)

-(when (< node 16)

-(list ( node 2)

-(1+ ( node 2)))))

 (contain

 (make-instance

 'graph-pane

 :roots '(1)

 :children-function 'node-children)

 :best-width 300 :best-height 400)

 '''

-Figure 11.5 A graph pane with pinboard object nodes
+Figure 12.5 A graph pane with pinboard object nodes

 As mentioned before, pinboard-layouts can just as easily display ordinary panes inside themselves, and so the graph-pane provides the ability to specify the class used to represent the nodes.
 As an example, here is a graph-pane with the nodes made from push-buttons.